Isla Mujeres Yucatan Peninsula, Mexico Travel Guide

 Hail on street, find at stands (ferry terminal, downtown), or ask hotel.
 Fares are fixed for common routes.
 Always ask for price before entering to avoid misunderstanding.

-Payment is almost always cash (pesos).
+Payment must be almost always cash (pesos).
 Drivers may not accept USD or credit cards.
 Taxis on Isla Mujeres are generally safe.
 Use official cabs.

 50-100 MXN